-Apart from the Cenotaph, the major memorials are situated in the Council House, and there are 4 that I know of, as well as 3 VC plaques that I did not know of at the time.
-There are also war memorials at St Matthews Parish Church, as well as St Marys of the Mount Roman Catholic Church.
+I have dealt with the the Cenotaph in the main post about Walsall and this post covers my other discoveries.
+The major memorials are situated in the Council House, and there are 4 that I know of, as well as 3 VC plaques that I did not know of at the time.
+There are also war memorials at St Matthews Parish Church, as well as St Mary’s of the Mount Roman Catholic Church.

 As far as I am concerned the most spectacular memorial was the Alabaster Memorial by Messrs R Bridgman which must have stood in the St Paul’s Church close to the Council House.
 This has been “re-invented” and the memorial was moved to the Council House in 2002.
 There is however still a war memorial in the church, although it is a much smaller one.

 The Alabaster Memorial is a beautiful memorial, and unfortunately it is not easily accessible.
 I was fortunate that helpful staff did take the time to show it to me, along with 3 other memorials in close proximity to it.